CsillaFarkas/ParetoPick-R/README.md

 # Missing/Nice to have
 * Analysis tab: drop down for plotting structure
+* AHP tab:
-* AHP tab: structured presentation of decisions, explanations, map with measure implementation of selected optimum, legend in pareto plot
+  * structured presentation of decisions
+  * explanations, map with measure implementation of selected optimum, legend in pareto plot, better labels on sliders
 * Plot last tab: status message so user knows the plot is being rendered!!
 * fully variable control of min and max, currently the lowering of min when max is lowered does not work
 * Front page needs some more explanation